vyos/vyos-documentation/docs/configuration/system/ntp.rst

    the `<address>` and optionally the permitted clients.
 Multiple listen addresses can be configured.

+.. cfgcmd:: set system ntp interface <interface>

+   NTP process will listen on the specified interface.
+Multiple listen interfaces can be configured.

 .. cfgcmd:: set system ntp allow-clients address <address>

    List of networks or client addresses permitted to contact this NTP server.